-Registeel is returning to Pokémon Go Raids for one weekend only!
+How to take on Registeel in Pokémon Go

 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
 Not only are their stats boosted, but during special events or with Elite TMs, it's possible to change their moves.
 If you happen to have any of the following Pokémon with the right moveset, they will work very well in this Raid:

-- Shadow Machamp
+- Shadow Machamp with Counter and Dynamic Punch

-- Shadow Charizard
+- Shadow Charizard with Fire Spin and Blast Burn

-- Shadow Arcanine
+- Shadow Arcanine with Fire Fang and Flamethrower

-- Shadow Magmortar
+- Shadow Magmortar with Fire Spin and Fire Punch

-- Shadow Salamence
+- Shadow Salamence with Fire Fang and Fire Blast

-- Shadow Houndoom
+- Shadow Houndoom with Fire Fang and Flamethrower

-- Shadow Alakazam
+- Shadow Alakazam with Counter and Focus Blast

-Note: Shadow Moltres, Shadow Entei, and Shadow Machamp outperform every other Pokémon except Mega Charizard Y. Shadow Charizard, Shadow Arcanine, Shadow Magmortar and Shadow Salamence also perform on par with the other best counters.
+Note: Shadow Moltres and Shadow Entei outperform every non-Mega Pokémon.
 If you are able to coordinate the use of either Mega Charizard or Mega Houndoom, they will boost other Fire types making them perform even better.
+Likewise, if you happen to have a Mega Lopunny on the field, it will boost Fighting types.

-How many players does it take to beat Registeel?
+How many players does it take to beat Registeel in Pokémon Go?

-With the best possible counters, two high level players can take out Registeel alone; however, if you're lacking the best counters or are a lower level, you may need four or five Trainers.
+With the best possible counters, three high level players can take out Registeel alone; however, if you're lacking the best counters or are a lower level, you may want to aim for four or five Trainers.

 Weather conditions that can impact this Raid include: